LeanMeanDeanMachine/LeanMeanDeanMachine/README.md

 - 👋 Hi, I’m @LeanMeanDeanMachine
 - 👀 I’m interested in ...
 Comtinuous Improvement and Automation
 - 🌱 I’m currently learning ...
 SQL and Backend Software Development at Promineo Tech
 - 📫 How to reach me ...
-I'm not ready for a commitment.
+I'm not ready for a committed coding relationship.
+Yet.

 <!---
 LeanMeanDeanMachine/LeanMeanDeanMachine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.